scottw-kr/learning-tracks/courses/android-native--google--android-basics-in-kotlin.md

 ## Unit 2: Layouts

 - [x] Get user input in an app: Part 1
-- [ ] 🚧 Get user input in an app: Part 2
+- [x] Get user input in an app: Part 2
-- [ ] Display a scrollable list
+- [ ] 🚧  Display a scrollable list

 ## Unit 3: Navigation